 At Ferryway School, Massachusetts, 5th graders discovered engineering, technology, science, and history by creating water wheels.
 The students visited the Saugus Iron Works, an historic place which dates back to the 1640s.
 They were well prepared for the visit as they had already tested and understood the centuries-old technology.

 John Larmer, the Editor & Chief for the Buck Institute for Education PBL Blog, shares various examples of schools utilising Project based learning.
 Student learning is deepened by PBL.
 It takes the important characteristics of what we appreciate most about education.
 Putting them centre and in front of our formal learning settings.
 It’s a noble and famous hope for educators to inspire and establish life-long learners.
 No doubt, project based learning helps students get ready for the real-world.
-As, this is where their learning happens naturally.
+As, this is where learning happens naturally.